Fortune 100 client

 2022-2024

 The AI model was working — it flagged anomalies and offered insights — but adoption was low.
-Engineers didn’t trust the output, didn’t know what to prioritize, and were stuck jumping between tools.
+Engineers were stuck jumping between tools, didn’t trust the AI model outputs and hesitated to act on them.
 It wasn’t an algorithm problem — it was a UX one.
 We needed to make the AI interpretable, actionable, and actually usable in a real manufacturing environment.

 Design goals